The Glossy Drip Cake That Turns Any Evening Into a Celebration

 minutes

-A soft, moist cake topped with a smooth chocolate drip.
-Simple to make and perfect for small gatherings or cozy desserts at home.
+A soft, moist layered cake topped with a glossy dark chocolate drip.
+Lightly sweet with a rich, bittersweet finish — perfect for birthdays, small gatherings, or a cozy evening treat.

 Ingredients